sage-code/maj/script.md

 **notes:**

-* In Maj script, words are separated by a dot instead of space.
+* In Maj script, words are separated by a dot instead of space;
-* It is possible to add one space after the dot, before the next letter.
+* It is good to add one space after the dot, before the next letter;

 And this is done.
 Great!

-Read next the Lating: [alphabet](alphabet.md)
+Read next about the Latin: [alphabet](alphabet.md)